shriyansh2305/devTinder/homework.md

 - create PATCH /profile/edit
 - create PATCH /profile/password API (forgot password API)
 - Make sure you validate all data in every POST, PATCH apis

+- Lecture: 12

+- Create a connection request schema
+- send connection request API
+- Proper validation of Data
+- Think about all corner cases
+- $or query $and query in mongoose
+- schema.pre("save") function
+- Read more about indexes in mongodb
+- Why do we need an index?
+- what is the adv or disadv of creating indexes?
+- ALWAYS THINK ABOUT CORNER CASES